Database engine: Design considerations

-In principle the database storage can be viewed as a linear address space, where every bit of data has its unique address in this address space.
-In practice, only a very small percentage of addresses are kept as initial reference points (which also requires storage); most data is accessed by indirection using displacement calculations (distance in bits from the reference points) and data structures which define access paths (using pointers) to all needed data in an effective manner, optimized for the needed data access operations.
+In principle, database storage can be viewed as a linear address space where every bit of data has a unique address.
+In practice, only a very small percentage of addresses are kept as initial reference points, which also require storage.
+Most data is accessed instead by indirection using displacement calculations (distance in bits from the reference points) and data structures which define access paths (using pointers) to all needed data in an effective manner, optimized for the needed data access operations.

 Database storage hierarchy

 A database, while in operation, resides simultaneously in several types of storage, forming a storage hierarchy.
-By the nature of contemporary computers most of the database part inside a computer that hosts the DBMS resides (partially replicated) in volatile storage.
-Data (pieces of the database) that are being processed/manipulated reside inside a processor, possibly in processor's caches.
-These data are being read from/written to memory, typically through a computer bus (so far typically volatile storage components).
-Computer memory is communicating data (transferred to/from) external storage, typically through standard storage interfaces or networks (e.g., fibre channel, iSCSI).
-A storage array, a common external storage unit, typically has storage hierarchy of its own, from a fast cache, typically consisting of (volatile and fast) DRAM, which is connected (again via standard interfaces) to drives, possibly with different speeds, like flash drives and magnetic disk drives (non-volatile).
-The drives may be connected to magnetic tapes, on which typically the least active parts of a large database may reside, or database backup generations.
+Inside of a contemporary computer hosting a DBMS, most of the "database" part resides, partially replicated, in volatile storage.
+Data that are actively being processed and manipulated reside inside the processor, possibly in processor's caches.
+These data are read from and written to memory, typically through a computer bus, which is usually a volatile storage component.
+Computer memory communicates data to and from external storage, typically through standard storage interfaces or networks (e.g., fibre channel, iSCSI).

-Typically a correlation exists currently between storage speed and price, while the faster storage is typically volatile.
+A storage array, a common external storage unit, typically has storage hierarchy of its own.
+A fast cache, typically consisting of volatile and fast DRAM, is connected (via standard interfaces) to drives.
+These drives may have different speeds, like flash drives and non-volatile magnetic disk drives.
+Speed and price are generally correlated.
+The drives may be connected to magnetic tapes, on which the least active parts of a large database may reside.
+This may also be where backups are located.